claudiodekker/inertia-laravel-testing/README.md

 ```

 ### Count / Size / Length
-To assert that Inertia **has** a property of a specific size/length, you may provide the expected size as the second argument:
+To assert that Inertia **has a certain amount of items**, you may provide the expected size as the second argument:
 ```php
 $response->assertInertia(fn (Assert $inertia) => $inertia
     // Checking that the root-level podcasts property exists and has 7 items